 The process of selecting and managing suppliers is an important opportunity for companies to enable equity diversity and inclusion for their supply chain, as well as for their own company.

-This paper provides a summary of the reasons why procurement executives, supply chain managers, HR & EDI professionals, and internal customers of the supply chain should work on this area.
+This paper provides a summary of the reasons why procurement executives, supply chain managers, HR & EDI professionals, and internal customers of the supply chain should work engage on equity, diversity and inclusion.

 This guide for: